1994 NCAA Division I men's golf championship

 The 1994 NCAA Division I Men's Golf Championships were contested at the 55th annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the Stonebridge Country Club in McKinney, Texas, a suburb of Dallas.
+The tournament was held at the Stonebridge Country Club in McKinney, Texas, a suburb of Dallas from June 1–4.

 Stanford won the team championship, the Cardinal's seventh NCAA title and first since 1953.
 Future professional and one-time major winner Justin Leonard, from Texas, won the individual title.

+Regional qualifiers

+The regionals were played May 19–21.